quintel/documentation/docs/main/economic-viability.md

    For this reason, these have been left out of the tables.

 4. **Battery electric vehicles**
    The costs associated with Battery Electric Vehicles (BEVs) are not solely related to their role in the energy system, as their primary function is transportation.
-For this reason, the CAPEX and economic viability columns are excluded from the table.
+For this reason, the BEV CAPEX and economic viability columns are excluded from the Economic Viability table.
 However, the table does include the other relevant columns: the average cost of electricity used for charging (OPEX) and the average profit from electricity discharged back to the grid (Revenue).
-These can be used to assess the business case of BEV's in the scenario.
+These can be used to assess the business case of BEV's in a scenario.